JJ/hoborg/text/text.md

 lack words, because there is nothing like it in the whole wide world.
 I can try, even as I received only the barest education before the capitalist system started to exploit my juvenile skills back there in awful California of evil America.
+But I have words to describe the urgency with which I have to grab hold of it, since tonight is the night it's going to be removed from here to places unknown and likely more dangerous than here.

-But I am jumping over myself.
+But OK, OK, don't protest, I see that I am jumping over myself.
 Let me tell you how it all started.

 Who wants a mechanical man?
 -------------------------------------------